Claims Frequently Asked Questions

 - Keeping your auto insurance policy information current speeds all your auto insurance processes, including reporting and resolving your claims.

 - If an accident occurs, stay calm.
 Make sure you call authorities as well as a National General Insurance Claims Representative.
-Or, you may report your claim online.

 - Make sure you have written down the names, license plate numbers and insurance information of others involved.